polkadot-fellows/RFCs/text/0103-introduce-core-index-commitment.md

 It is mandatory for elastic parachains to switch to the new receipt format.
 It is optional but desired that all parachains switch to the new receipts for providing the session index for disputes.

-Once this RFC is implemented the parachain runtime and node must not require any manual changes to use it, except if the parachain wants to change the `ClaimQueueOffset` that is used to determine the core index.
+The implementation of this RFC itself must not introduce any breaking changes for the parachain runtime or collator nodes.
+Collator must compute the core index from the

 ## Compatibility

-The proposed changes are backwards compatible in general, but additional care must be taken by waiting for enough validators to upgrade before the validators and runtime start accepting the new candidate receipts.
+The proposed changes are backwards compatible in general, but additional care must be taken by waiting for at least `2/3 + 1` validators to upgrade.
+Validators that have not upgraded will not back candidates using the new descriptor format and will also initiate disputes against.

-### Runtime
+### Relay chain runtime

 The first step is to remove collator signature checking logic in the runtime, but keep the node side collator signature checks.